pysys-test/pysys-test/docs/basetest.rst

 Implementing your test class
 ============================

+Each PySys test class must implement an `execute` method containing the main body of the test, and (usually) a `validate` method containing the assertions that check for the expected result.
+Sometimes you may also need to provide `setup` and/or `cleanup` functionality:

 .. autosummary::
 	setup
 	execute
 	validate
 	addCleanupFunction

-Each PySys test class must implement an `execute` method containing the main body of the test, and (usually) a `validate` method containing the assertions that check for the expected result.

-If it is necessary to do some extra setup before beginning the test's execution (for example, starting a server or provisioning a virtual machine), this can be achieved by overriding the `setup` method.
-Typically this would be worth doing only if you're implementing a custom `BaseTest` subclass to make the functionality available to multiple individual test classes.
+You may wish to override the `setup` method if it is necessary to do some extra setup before beginning the test's execution (for example, starting a server or provisioning a virtual machine).
+However, typically this would be worth doing only if you're implementing a custom `BaseTest` subclass to make the functionality available to multiple individual test classes.